VaLeXaR/wp-multilang/readme.txt

 == Changelog ==

 = 2.1.5 =
+* add language tag indicator
+* add separating comments per language
 * fix many redirect on home page when using ssl and lang param in url
 * fix updating errors
-* add language tag indicator

 = 2.1.4 =
 * change syntax for more accurate search in database